Healthy Homes Assessment Pinehaven

 Pinehaven Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required throughout Pinehaven and New Zealand rental houses where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is required throughout Pinehaven and New Zealand rental homes where it’s reasonably practicable to install.

-• Landlords and property managers must keep records that demonstrate the compliance with each Healthy Homes Standards that apply or will be in force during the tenure of your rental home.
+• Landlords and property managers must keep records that demonstrate conformance with any Healthy Homes Standards that apply or will apply during the tenancy of your rental home.

 Beginning 1 July 2021